ben-marlin/jframedemo/src/main/README.md

 ## Start with a Rectangle

-The remaining code is all about changint the method `paintComponent`!
+The remaining code is all about changing the method paintComponent!

-Delete the contents of `paintComponent` after the blue rectangle.
-It should look like this.
+Delete the contents of paintComponent after the blue rectangle.
+It should now look like this.

 ```
 @Override